Gradient estimates for $u_t=\Delta F(u)$ on manifolds and some Liouville-type theorems

 \r One might see that the growth condition in the spatial direction in Theorem is very weak, since we might choose

 with $l$ $\exp$ for any $l>0$.
-Note that one might write any positive harmonic function $v(x)$ as a positive global solution of $\Delta (u^p)=0$ with $u(x)=v(x)^{1/p}$, hence Yau's celebrated Liouville Theorem for positive harmonic functions is a special case of Theorem \ref{Thm1.3} for time dependent positive solutions of the Fast Diffusion Equations, while one couldn't do this for the Heat Equations(see examples in \cite{SZ}). \er
+Note that one might write any positive harmonic function $v(x)$ as a positive global solution of $\Delta (u^p)=0$ with $u(x)=v(x)^{1/p}$, hence Yau$'$s celebrated Liouville Theorem for positive harmonic functions is a special case of Theorem \ref{Thm1.3} for time dependent positive solutions of FDE, while one couldn't do this for the Heat Equation (see examples in \cite{SZ}). \er

-Secondly, we shall study the Porous Medium Equation for $p>1$.
-We have the following gradient estimate for $n=1$:
+Secondly for PME, i.e. the equation (\ref{Eq3}) with $p>1$, we first obtain the localized Hamilton-type gradient estimate for dimension $n=1$: